f1tenth/f1tenth_doc/getting_started/software_setup/optional_software_nx.rst

                 Jetson Xavier NX Developer Kit downloads.

-3. The next page will require you to log in with an NVIDIA Developer Program login.
-If you do not have one, click Join Now.
+3. The next page will require you to log in with an **NVIDIA Developer Program login**.
+If you do not have one, click Join Now - Registration is free.
 If you already have an account, click Login.
-Registration is free.

         .. figure:: img/nx/nx-software-step3.png
                 :align: center